MUK3Y/CW2024/README.md

                - Change: The movement logic was modified to use `targetVelocity` and `currentVelocity` to control vertical movement instead of direct setting of `velocityMultiplier`.
                - Reason: This allows for smoother transitions in movement, avoiding abrupt stops and starts, making the controls feel more natural.

         7.7.5.
-Health Management Enhancements
+Collision Bounds Adjustment
-               - Change: Introduced `setShrinkFactorWidth(0.6)` and `setShrinkFactorHeight(0.25)` to modify the size of the plane, likely reflecting a damage state or aesthetic choice.
+                - Change: Added `setShrinkFactorHeight(0.25)` and `setShrinkFactorWidth(0.6)`.
-               - Reason: To visually indicate the player's plane condition and provide a more immersive experience.
+                - Reason: Reduced the collision bounds of the plane for improved gameplay accuracy, ensuring that hit detection aligns better with the visual model.

         7.7.6.
 Scatter Shot Use Limitation
                - Change: Added a `scatterShotUses` counter to limit the number of times scatter shots can be used.